-Liability Insurance Coupled with Gakkensai (Futaibaiseki)
+■ Liability Insurance Coupled with Gakkensai (Futaibaiseki)

-This insurance covers legal damages caused by injuries to others or damage to others' property during curricular activities, experiments, practical training, and the like, as well as during or traveling to and from extracurricular activities and various university events (including internships and volunteer activities).
+This insurance covers legal damages caused by injuries to others or damage to others' property during curricular activities, experiments, practical training, and the like, as well as during or traveling to and from extracurricular activities (except club activities, which are not covered) and various university events (including internships and volunteer activities).
 If you wish to enroll in this insurance, you must also enroll in Gakkensai.